 - 1.1.
-This Guideline is issued by the Insurance Authority ("IA") pursuant to section 23(1) of the Anti-Money Laundering and Counter-Terrorist Financing (Financial Institutions) Ordinance (Cap.
+This Guideline is issued by the Insurance Authority ("IA") pursuant to section 23(1) of the Anti-Money Laundering and Counter-Terrorist Financing Ordinance (Cap.
 615) ("AMLO") and section 133 of the Insurance Ordinance (Cap.
 41).
-Under section 21 of the AMLO, the IA may impose a pecuniary penalty either on its own or together with other disciplinary sanctions on an authorized insurer, appointed insurance agent or authorized insurance broker carrying on or advising on long term business ("insurance institution") if the insurance institution contravenes a specified provision as defined by section 5(11) of the AMLO. - 1.2.
+Under section 21 of the AMLO, the IA may impose a pecuniary penalty either on its own or together with other disciplinary sanctions on an authorized insurer carrying on long term business, and a licensed individual insurance agent, a licensed insurance agency or a licensed insurance broker company carrying on regulated activities in respect of long term business ("insurance institution") if the insurance institution contravenes a specified provision as defined by section 5(11) of the AMLO. - 1.2.
 In exercising the power to impose pecuniary penalty referred to in section 21(2)(c) of the AMLO, the IA shall have regard to this Guideline which indicates the manner in which it proposes to exercise that power.